mccul-zac/Python/Lazyman-IOC-search/README.md

  - Uncomment/Comment curlTLD() environment as appropriate (default is windows/powershell)
  - There is a TLD lib but this assumes you are unable to install it
  - RSA metakeys may vary based on env
- - Expect script to output 2 text files (live_ioc.txt & tld.txt)
+ - Expect script to output 4 files (live_ioc.txt, tld.txt, IOCsearchSyntax.txt, IOCsearchSyntax.zip)
+ - Option to zip the IOCsearchSyntax.txt added
  - Separate Hash lists are available for MD5, SHA1, and SHA256 (current output does not separate them)
  - "file" output is actually the remaining IOCs that are not IP, Hash, Domain, or Email